FarbodFarhangfar/samples/README.md

-# THIS is sample pytorch cods
+# THIS is temp pytorch codes
 Not a complate project